Home » Bitcoin Trading Guide

 Spot market chart of Bitcoin.
 Source: Binance

-Also, you cannot trade with leverage.
-If the asset gains, your holdings gain what the asset gained, and if the asset declines, your holdings reduce by the same amount the asset lost.
-But you never realize a loss unless you sell, and your holdings never get wiped out unless Bitcoin losses all its value and becomes completely worthless.
+You buy Bitcoin at its current price to potentially make a profit when its value appreciates.
+If the asset gains, your holdings gain what the asset gained, and if the asset declines, your holdings decrease by the same amount the asset lost.
+In traditional spot trading without leverage, you never realize a loss unless you sell, and your holdings never get wiped out unless Bitcoin loses all its value and becomes completely worthless.

 Key features of the spot market